subtle-supernova/subtle-supernova.github.io/_src/posts/2016-08-02-markdown-to-html-to-pdf-my-resume-s-journey.md

 Other than my typical reason of "because it's fun?"
 Document formats are really hard.
 Not only are they hard, but they're one of the few things in computing we haven't managed to simplify.
 Sure, we've made them *featureful* but not *simple*.
 Have you ever tried to parse an excel file in a meaningful way?
 It's not fun.

-This brings me to my particular problem: I only want to type my resume once, but I wan't it to be as accessable as possible.
+This brings me to my particular problem: I only want to type my resume once, but I want it to be as accessible as possible.
 I love the idea of typing it in markdown.
 I believe markdown to be a sort of mad genius in the same vein as JSON.
 It only solves about 80% of our problems but it's so easy that it makes it hard to resist.
 Another really great thing about this simplicity is that we can hack on the other 20% it doesn't solve without too much effort.